tis-innovation-park/tm-vmm/doc/vmm-options.md

 `SSH_SHUTDOWN_COMMAND="shutdown -h now"` - VVM will do its very best to shut down a machine as gracefully as possible.
 One way to do this is to try to shut it down using SSH.
 The command in this variable will be used to do that.

-# VMM Command line options
+# tm-vmm Command line options

 ## Client options